w7978708wen/DBT-Snowflake-AWS/README.md

 <h3>Fact tables</h3>

-I created the first fact table "fct_genome_score.sql" as a table, which is the default materialization I set in dbt_profile.yml .
+I created the first fact table <code>fct_genome_score.sql</code> as a table, which is the default materialization I set in <code>dbt_profile.yml</code> .

 <br>

-Then, I created the second fact table "fct_ratings.sql" as an incremental model, which automatically appends only new records whose timestamps are more recent than the latest timestamp already loaded in the table.The configuration I specified in fct_ratings.sql overwrites the default configuration written in dbt_profile.yml.
+Then, I created the second fact table <code>fct_ratings.sql</code> as an incremental model to efficiently handle newly arriving fact data over time.
+This incremental model is designed to automatically appends only new records whose timestamps are more recent than the latest timestamp already loaded in the table.
+The configuration I specified in <code>fct_ratings.sql</code> overwrites the default configuration written in <code>dbt_profile.yml</code>.

 <br>